-The above-referenced settlement by Magyar Telekom and associated liability was not recorded in the financial statements of the Company.
-These amounts were reflected in the consolidated financial statements of Magyar Telekom and are not reflected in the financial statements of the Company.
+The above-referenced settlement by Magyar Telekom and associated liability was not recorded in the consolidated financial statements of the Group.
+These amounts were reflected in the consolidated financial statements of Magyar Telekom and are not reflected in the consolidated financial statements of the Company.